 The wine in the Alsace is world-famous and there is an Alsace wine route so you can try many local varieties.
-This takes you through many lesser-known villages that have the same charm of Riquewihr but without as many tourists.
-Riesling is the most popular wine, but there are also many other wines varieties.
+This takes you through many lesser-known villages as well as some larger towns like Colmar.

 I’ve found the reds are light (unlike the Northern Italian reds) and the white wines are crisp and refreshing.
 I’m no sommelier, but these wines do just the trick on a warm summer day.

-The village is about a 15-minute drive from Colmar, France which is another charming wine town albeit much larger and more touristy.
-Once we crossed the huge Rhine River we were in France and from there it was only a short drive to reach Riquewihr.
+The village is about a 15-minute drive from Colmar, another charming wine town albeit much larger and more touristy.

-If you are arriving by plane, Zurich or Stuttgart are your closest International options.
+Zurich or Stuttgart are your closest International options.
 While Stuttgart isn’t particularly well-known, I lived there for 6 years and highly recommend visiting.
-Then if you don’t plan on driving far, you could take a connecting flight to Strasbourg or Basel.

 Things to Do